 Spinal cord injury Stroke Urinary tract infection

-There is a slight risk of urinary tract infection and
+There is a slight risk for urinary tract infection and blood in the urine.

 This test should not be done if you have a known urinary tract infection.
 Existing infection increases the possibility of false test results.
 The test itself increases the possibility of spreading the infection.

 Brucker BM, Nitti VW.
 Urodynamic and video-urodynamic evaluation of the lower urinary tract.
 In: Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
 Campbell-Walsh-Wein Urology.
 12th ed.
 Philadelphia, PA: Elsevier; 2021:chap 114.

 Grochmal SA.
 Office testing and treatment options for interstitial cystitic (painful bladder syndrome).
 In: Fowler GC, ed.
 Pfenninger and Fowler's Procedures for Primary Care.
 4th ed.
 Philadelphia, PA: Elsevier; 2020:chap 98.

 Lentz GM, Miller JL.
 Lower urinary tract function and disorders: physiology of micturition, voiding dysfunction, urinary incontinence, urinary tract infections, and painful bladder syndrome.
 In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 21.

 Last reviewed on: 10/3/2021